 The estimated shipping time for household goods and privately owned vehicles from both the U.S. East Coast and West Coast is 45 to 60 days.
 This is the reason to make sure the unaccompanied baggage shipment has enough materials in it to set up a temporary residence.

 Inbound members should leave their gas stoves and dryers in storage in the U.S. because government quarters and some private rentals are equipped with electrically operated appliances.
 However, most private rentals do not provide washers and dryers.
 Storage in government quarters is very limited, so people should leave all major appliances they will not use on Guam, such as an extra refrigerator or large chest type freezer, in temporary storage in the U.S.

-Air Force members should call the traffic management office at 671-366-4227 and leave their phone number and address.
+Air Force members should call the traffic management office (Personal Property Processing Office) at 671-366-4227 and leave their phone number and address.
 For information about privately owned vehicles, call 671-339-2205.